Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Experiments

-We implement our SKD-TSTSAN model on an NVIDIA-RTX-4090 GPU.
+We implement our SKD-TSTSAN on an NVIDIA-RTX-4090 GPU.
 The Adam optimizer is utilized with learning rate, betas and weight decay set to 1e-3, (0.9, 0.99) , 5e-4, respectively.
 Loss weights ${{\lambda }_{1}}=0.1$, ${{\lambda }_{2}}=1e-6$ and distillation temperature $T=3$ are chosen as default values.
 In the multi-class focal loss, the focusing parameter $\gamma $ is set to 2, and the weighting factor ${{\alpha }_{k}}$ is positively correlated with the inverse of the sample size for each category.
 In our motion magnification module, we set the amplification factor to 2.
 During the pre-training stage on the CK+ dataset, we configure the training iterations to 10k and the batch size to 16.
-When training on the CASME II, SAMM, and MMEW datasets with smaller data volumes, the batch size is set to 16, while for the CAS(ME)$^3$ dataset, it is set to 32.
+When training on the CASME II, MMEW, and composite datasets, the batch size is set to 16, while for the CAS(ME)$^3$ dataset, it is set to 32.
 Training iterations on the ME dataset are set to 20k and early stopping is used to alleviate overfitting.